Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

-• You carry on a trade or business as a sole proprietor or independent contractor
+• You operate a trade or business as a sole proprietor or independent contractor

-• You are a member of a partnership that carries on a trade or business
+• You are a member of a partnership carrying on a trade or business

 Form 1040